The PNW most writers never see

 Compensation & What You Get

 Submission of pitches or completed work does not create an employment relationship, guarantee publication, or guarantee payment.
-Each accepted piece constitutes a discrete, project-based engagement.

 Submit or Pitch